karmada-io/website/docs/reference/karmadactl/karmadactl-commands/karmadactl_describe.md

 ```
       --add-dir-header                   If true, adds the file directory to the header of the log messages
       --alsologtostderr                  log to standard error as well as files (no effect when -logtostderr=true)
-      --kubeconfig string                Paths to a kubeconfig.
-Only required if out-of-cluster.
       --log-backtrace-at traceLocation   when logging hits line file:N, emit a stack trace (default :0)
       --log-dir string                   If non-empty, write log files in this directory (no effect when -logtostderr=true)
       --log-file string                  If non-empty, use this log file (no effect when -logtostderr=true)